 Mid-Autumn Festival

-This holiday is observed on the 15th day of the 8th month of the Chinese lunisolar calendar which also has a full moon.
-This means that this holiday is celebrated sometime between mid-September to early October.
+This holiday is observed on the 15th day of the 8th month of the Chinese lunisolar calendar, which also coincides with a full moon.
+This means that the holiday is celebrated sometime between mid-September and early October.

-This is a holiday on which friends and family gather together with one another to give thanks for the harvest, give thanks for harmonious unions, and pray for help for family members.
+This holiday is a time when friends and family gather to give thanks for the harvest, express gratitude for harmonious unions, and pray for the well-being of family members.

-At this time, this holiday wasn’t widespread all across Asia, and it wouldn’t be until the 7th century that the celebration began to be observed as a festival celebrated throughout Asia.
+At that time, the holiday was not widespread across Asia, and it would not be until the 7th century that the celebration began to be observed as a festival celebrated throughout Asia.

 It became a time to enjoy the successful harvest of wheat and rice.
-While at one point it may have been traditional to make offerings of wheat and rice to the moon, now people enjoy moon cakes, enjoy the moon, and enjoy their festival of harmony and unity.
+While at one point it may have been traditional to make offerings of wheat and rice to the moon, now people enjoy mooncakes, admire the moon, and celebrate their festival of harmony and unity.

-This holiday goes by a variety of names all over the world and even has several different names inside China alone.
-Below are some of the other names that are used for this holiday in parts of Asia.
+This holiday goes by a variety of names around the world and even has several different names within China alone.
+Below are some of the other names used for this holiday in parts of Asia.
 The Mid-Autumn Festival is what this holiday and festival are called in English.

 - Lantern Festival